-Like many of you, I struggled for a diagnosis.
-Initially my symptoms, such as breathing problems, were considered asthmatic caused by environmental factors.
-My chronic weight-loss and diarrhea were attributed to viruses which were going around at the time.
-I remember getting the sensation of pins and needles in my finger tips and I found it difficult to open a bottle of water or do up buttons on clothing.
-Eventually, I was diagnosed with hATTR amyloidosis in September 2015.
+Like many of you, the road to diagnosis has been long and confusing.
+When my first symptoms appeared such as breathing problems, they were considered asthma caused by environmental factors.
+My weight loss and chronic diarrhea were attributed to viruses that were circulating at the time.
+I remember that tingling sensation in my fingertips, and I had trouble opening a bottle of water or buttoning my clothes.
+I was finally diagnosed with hATTR in September 2015.

 Sign up to Stay in Touch!

-Get important updates, including Canadian-focused news and information about hATTR amyloidosis, delivered to your inbox.
+Get important updates, including Canadian-focused news and information about ATTR, delivered to your inbox.

 *By submitting this form, you are consenting to receive emails from Hereditary Amyloidosis Canada.
 You can revoke your consent to receive emails at any time by using the unsubscribe link, found at the bottom of every email.